ElioIshak/AIndicate/README.md

 ### The GUI includes:

 - A dropdown to select supported stocks and cryptocurrencies
-- An "Analyze" button to trigger model inference
+- A "Run Indicator" button to trigger model inference
 - Display of:
-  - Selected asset name
   - Buy/Sell/Hold recommendation
   - Prediction direction (UP/DOWN)
   - Model confidence